 The Ryan White HIV/AIDS Program offers training and technical assistance (T/TA) to support recipients in key areas.
-T/TA takes many forms; the most common are tools, webinars, and manuals found in the TargetHIV Library as well as TA provider landing pages listed here.
+T/TA takes many forms.
+The most common are tools, webinars, and manuals found in the TargetHIV Library as well as TA provider landing pages listed here.
 Some T/TA providers provide phone and email-based assistance and consultation and others manage regional and national learning collaboratives.

 HRSA HAB Project Officers are the first point-of-contact for Ryan White recipients in managing their federal funds and accessing training and technical assistance.

-This directory of T/TA projects is organized by primary topic area.
+This directory of active T/TA projects is organized by primary topic area.
 (Completed initiatives can be found in the archive.)

 Program & Grant Management

 HRSA recipients first point-of-contact for managing federal grants and accessing training and technical assistance.